Characteristics of the Pension Plan

 At what age can I retire?

-• • Retirement possible starting at age 55.
+• • Retirement is possible from age 55.

-• • For service before 2009, the actuarial adjustment varies by age and years of continuous service.
-No adjustment is applied on the amount of your pension if you retire at age 57 or over and that the sum of your age and years of continuous service adds up to 85.
+• For service before 2009, the reduction varies according to age and years of continuous service.
+The pension amount is not reduced if retirement is taken at age 57 or older and the sum of age and continuous service totals 85.

-• • For service after 2009, the adjustment is 4% per year for years missing between your age at retirement and age 62.
+• For service from 2009, the pension is reduced by 4% per year missing to reach age 62.

-• • As long as you are employed by a Desjardins employer, you can continue to participate in the Plan and increase your pension until the last day of the year following your 71st birthday.
+• • As long as you remain employed by Desjardins Group, you can continue participating in the plan and enhance your pension until December 31 of the year in which you turn 71.

 Normal pension characteristics